Multiple scattering-assisted fluorescence amplification: towards biological applications: Materials and Methods

-\subsection{Fluorophore}

-The fluorophore is chosen to be the least possible cytotoxic, as we aim for an amplification technique compatible with physiological conditions.
-Even though R6G is commonly used for its excellent Quantum Yield ($\approx$ 0.95 \cite{magde2002fluorescence}), in addition to other laser dyes~\cite{el2011tuning,leonetti2012random}, it is marred by mutagenicity and toxicity in cells, tissues, and organisms \cite{alford2009toxicity}, thus its use is restricted to \textit{fixed} (i.e., non-living) samples \cite{polson2004random,song2010random}.
-Instead, Fluorescein-5-Isothiocyanate (FITC) is a widely used, Food and Drug Administration (FDA)-approved fluorescent dye \cite{alford2009toxicity} and one of the first fluorophores used in cell biology, also in the form of Carboxy-Fluorescein (CFSE) for \textit{in vivo} cell proliferation \cite{quah2012new}.

-\subsection{Scatterers}
+\subsubsection{Fluorophore}

+We chose Fluorescein-5-Isothiocyanate (FITC) a broadly used fluorophore in biological applications with good overall performance, easy to find and manipulate (no health risks) and environmentally friendly.
+In spite of its overall good performance (quantum yield and brilliance) it is limited in its cycling properties (bleaching takes place in $<$ 10$^6$ cycles).
+The choice of a mid-range fluorophore with good average performance reflects the overall philosophy of the study.

+\subsubsection{Scatterers}

+Titanium dioxide nanoparticles (TiO$_{\rm2}$-NPs) have the advantage of being readily available, at a very reasonable cost, and with a low environmental impact (apart from the usual precautions required to manipulate NPs).
+Indeed, they are widely used in numerous contexts, and although their biocompatibility has been questioned~\cite{winkler2018critical}, submicron-sized particles (including nano-sized fractions) of TiO$_{\rm2}$ have been used in food and cosmetics as a pigment for human use for more than 50 years.
+In addition, TiO$_{\rm 2}$ NPs absorb only in the UV region of the spectrum and are therefore compatible with the optimal pump wavelength for FITC ($\lambda$ = 490 nm).
+For these reasons, we select TiO$_{\rm 2}$-NPs as an excellent candidate for testing the amplification technique.

-The rutile form of Titanium Dioxide NanoParticles (TiO$_{\rm2}$-NP) has been chosen for its larger refractive index ($n_{rutile} = 2.87$ $@$ $500$ nm \cite{devore1951refractive}) over the anatase form ($n_{anatase} = 2.56$ $@$ $500$ nm \cite{bodurov2016modified}).
-The high index contrast, relative to the surrounding environment (mostly water with $n \approx 1.33$ \cite{magde2002fluorescence,haynes2014crc}), ensures stronger light scattering strength \cite{yi2012behaviors} inside the gain medium.
-The TiO$_{\rm2}$-NPs play the role of passive elastic scatterers and lengthen the effective optical path of the radiation (both pump and fluorescence) thereby promoting the amplification of the fluorescence process \cite{yi2012behaviors,nastishin2013optically,shuzhen2008inflection}.
-While its full biocompatibility has been recently challenged~\cite{winkler2018critical}, nonetheless submicron-sized particles (including nano-sized fractions) of TiO$_{\rm2}$ have been used in food and cosmetics for more than 50 years as a pigment for human use.
-It is therefore reasonable to assume a sufficient level of biocompatibility for cellular work on limited timespans (e.g., a few hours).
+The rutile form of titanium dioxide nanoparticles (TiO$_{\rm2}$-NP) was chosen because of its higher refractive index ($n_{rutile} = 2.87$ $@$ $500$ nm \cite{devore1951refractive}) compared to the anatase form ($n_{anatase} = 2.56$ $@$ $500$ nm \cite{bodurov2016modified}).
+The high index contrast, relative to the surrounding environment (mostly water with $n \approx 1.33$ \cite{magde2002fluorescence,haynes2014crc}), ensures greater light scattering strength \cite{yi2012behaviours} within the gain medium.
+The TiO$_{\rm2}$-NPs play the role of passive elastic scatterers and lengthen the effective optical path of the radiation (both pump and fluorescence), thereby promoting the amplification of the fluorescence process \cite{yi2012behaviors,nastishin2013optical,shuzhen2008inflection}.